segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 {% include content/warehouse-ip.html %}

 You must allowlist Segment's custom IPs `52.25.130.38/32` and `34.223.203.0/28` while authorizing Segment to write in to your warehouse port.
-Currently, Redshift and Postgres are the only connectors that require configuing an IP upon set-up.
-However, we recommend enabling IP allowlists for added security if they are not already being used.
+Currently, Redshift and Postgres are the only connectors that require you to configure an IP upon setup.
+Segment recommends enabling IP allowlists for added security.

 If you're in the EU region, use CIDR `3.251.148.96/29`.
 To learn more about EU workspace locations, contact your account manager.